cashubtc/nuts/XX.md

 pay-to-blinded-pubkey (...
 NUT-28? ...) - which make it difficult for
 the mint to correlate the swaps and tokens.

+This document doesn't discuss transport of the payments.
+This doesn't discuss how prices will be negotiated.
+This document is purely cryptographic, specifying the outputs (`BlindedMessage`) to use, and what is needed to construct and sign and verify the transactions.

 # Overview and terminology

 Before defining everything in detail, we summarize the overall flow in order